 Magnus, Robot Fighter

 There is an idea that keeps coming up in science fiction comic books that is supremely goofy and illogical, and therefore appeals to me very much.
-It is the idea of a human being fighting robots with just their bare hands.
+It is the idea of a human fighting robots with just their bare hands.
 Obviously, the idea of a flesh and blood human being able to fight a metal robot is ludicrous in the extreme, but it does keep on coming up.
-I just today discovered bare-knuckle robot fighting in its purest, and maybe earliest, form
+I just today discovered bare-knuckle robot fighting in its purest, and maybe earliest, form.

 The comic proper starts over the page, and we go back a little in time to see Magnus arriving in the city.
 We see him flying over the city in an air-car with a mysterious golden robot with the name A1 printed on him.
 He is telling Magnus that only his steel smashing strength and his wits can save humanity.
 The golden robot is an old timer, and as well as training Magnus to fight, he has also trained him to find evil robots.
 Where his strength comes from is not explained in much detail, except that it is a perfect form of training.
 It is not hugely convincing, and a modern reader might prefer to come up with all kinds of head-canon scenarios relating to nanites or cyborging that an author of the time might not have thought of.
 Though Magnus does have a device called a robot receptor implanted in his skull, so maybe cyborging isn't so impossible for writers of the time to imagine after all.

-The attitudes on display in the comic book are a strange mixture of ever so slightly progressive, and paternal 50s patriarchy.
+The attitudes on display in the comic book are a strange mixture of ever so slightly progressive, and unexamined 1950s patriarchy.
 Magnus calls Leeja a girl one moment, disparagingly and unthinkingly, then he thanks her for her help the next.
 He realizes he couldn’t have prevailed without her and he gives her her due.
 The strip is obviously sexist, in a strange, paternal, 1950s way, though there are glimmers of a more modern attitude to women, or maybe I’m just imagining that.
 The comic is also exclusively white, without a single person of color in the entire first issue.

 The story wraps up nicely by the end of the first issue, with the bad guy defeated and hints of a wider conspiracy discovered.
 Interestingly, and in keeping with the paranoia of the times, a radiation accident is what warped the mind of the evil chief of police.
-He keeps rebel humans that rise up against his tyranny in a contraption that wires their brains together and allows him to use them like a giant computer.
+He keeps rebel humans that rise up against his tyranny in a contraption that wires their brains together and allows him to use them like a giant computer, like in The Matrix.
 Magnus battles the evil robot in front of this giant device for panel after panel, page after page.
 It is a very enjoyable, old-fashioned slugfest, with plenty of blows landed from both sides.
 It sums up this strange comic book nicely, and though it is flawed, it is an enjoyable read.